elunna/muffin/README.md

 - [X] wizard: Purpose
 - [X] wizard: Description
 - [X] wizard: License: type
-- [ ] wizard: Ask for starting modules
+- [ ] wizard: Ask for starting modules(Beautiful Soup, Scrapy, requests)
 - [ ] wizard: Ask for Python version(2.7, 3.4, 3.5, etc)(can we list the available ones???)
 - [X] Remember project defaults for wizard
 - [X] Update defaults when new ones are input from wizard